AUAShen/vConv/demo.md

 # General applications

 The demo code here can be applied to a variety of motif discovery problems.
+At least two additional applications are possible: (1) When "biology-meaningful" negative data is available, one can skip the dimer shuffling and use the "biology-meaningful" negative data instead.
+It is worth to notice that in this situation, motif extraction process maybe different.
+Because negative data may also contain motifs, highest-scored subsequences from negative sequences should be considered.
+(2) Generalization sequential motif identification.
 For example, given any set of sequences of interest, identify the common motifs.
-These motifs are shared, conserved region among the input reads.
+These motifs are shared, conserved sequence patterns among the input reads.
+In this scenario, the one-hot encoding of sequence will no longer be **4*L**, but **N*L**. **N** is the alphabet size.
+In RNA, **N** is 4 while in protein **N** is 20.

 Although the demo model only has one vConv layer, the vConv layer has the capability to be adapted into more sophisticated model structures.
 In an other word, vConv is a generalised convolution layer, which can be applied to a variety of model structures.
 In our manuscript [reference to add], we presented examples of multi-layers vConv based neural network.